Check your Actility Version

 - Select the relevant Vendor/Client.

 - Enter a name for the network credential entry.

 - Select "Actility" from the LoRa Network Code dropdown.

-- Enter the App Server Id and LRC As Key that were created in Step 3 above.
+- Enter the App Server Id (called 'AS ID' on Actility) and LRC As Key (called 'Tunnel Interface Authentication Key' on Actility) that were created in Step 3 above.

 - Enter the relevant downlink URL for your application (i.e. https://api-eu.thingpark.com/thingpark/lrc/rest/downlink).

 Best to contact Actility and check which downlink URL should be used for your region.